3rd quarter results 2016

 EBITDA in CHF millions

-In view of increased investment in the broadband networks in Switzerland, capital expenditure is expected to increase from over CHF 2.3 billion to around CHF 2.4 billion (2015: CHF 2.409 billion).
+Swisscom expects capital expenditure for 2016 of around CHF 2.4 billion (2015: CHF 2.409 billion).
 Capital expenditure in Switzerland will remain unchanged year-on-year at around CHF 1.8 billion.
 Capital expenditure at Fastweb will remain stable.

 Capital expenditure in CHF millions